bbe2/GWG-Test/README.md

 # Grow-with-Google
 Evidence for Team Writer position interview 3/14

--- building evidence of ability to understand current instruction paradigm word complexity layering and semantic structure
+-- evidence of ability to understand current instruction paradigm by word complexity by semantic structure
--- joined coursera course Google Data Analytics - very impressed from google to R analytic tools
+-- joined coursera Google Data Analytics to assess end product: focus narrative + hands on focus

--- people - Kevin Hartman on visual display provided a convincing message
+-- see section C for my analysis of teaching ontology + themes